chowdhurya/rust-unidecode/README.md

 Here are some guarantees you have when calling `deunicode()`:
   * The `String` returned will be valid ASCII; the decimal representation of every `char` in the string will be between 0 and 127, inclusive.
-  * Every ASCII character (0x0000 - 0x007F) is mapped to itself.
+  * Every ASCII character (0x00 - 0x7F) is mapped to itself.
-  * All Unicode characters will translate to a string containing newlines (`"\n"`) or ASCII characters in the range 0x0020 - 0x007E.
-So for example, no Unicode character will translate to `\u{01}`.
-The exception is if the ASCII character itself is passed in, in which case it will be mapped to itself.
-(So `'\u{01}'` will be mapped to `"\u{01}"`.)
+  * All Unicode characters will translate to printable ASCII characters (`\n` or characters in the range 0x20 - 0x7E).

 There are, however, some things you should keep in mind:
   * As stated, some transliterations do produce `\n` characters.
   * Some Unicode characters transliterate to an empty string, either on purpose or because `deunicode` does not know about the character.
-  * Some Unicode characters are unknown and transliterate to `"[?]"`.
+  * Some Unicode characters are unknown and transliterate to `"[?]"` (or a custom placeholder, or `None` if you use a chars iterator).
   * Many Unicode characters transliterate to multi-character strings.
-For example, 北 is transliterated as "Bei".
+For example, "北" is transliterated as "Bei".
-  * Han characters are mapped to Mandarin, and will be mostly illegible to Japanese readers.
+  * Han characters used in multiple languages are mapped to Mandarin, and will be mostly illegible to Japanese readers.

 Unicode data
 ------------